CUPET responds to the United States sanctions

 The CUPET statement, point by point

-The state oil company claims that the sanctions “aim to directly affect the normal functioning of our operations and undermine a strategic sector of the country.”
+The state oil company asserts that the sanctions “aim to directly affect the normal functioning of our operations and strike a blow at a strategic sector of the country.”

-The text denounces that the measures "not only restrict access to essential financial and technological resources for the functioning of the industry, but also seek to exacerbate the energy crisis and limit the economic development of Cuba."
+The text denounces that the measures "not only restrict access to essential financial and technological resources for the functioning of the industry, but also seek to exacerbate the energy crisis and limit Cuba's economic development."

-The company assures that “no external sanctions can break the will of our workers or stop the mission of serving Cuba with transparency, responsibility, and discipline.”
+The company assures that “no external sanction can break the will of our workers nor halt the mission of serving Cuba with transparency, responsibility, and discipline.”

 The sanctions that prompted the response